Benning Wentworth: Governorship and death

 During his tenure as governor, Wentworth proved himself to be a "shrewd, compromising, and accommodating politician".
-Wentworth primarily concerned himself in office with issuing land grants, placating potential rivals by issuing them with justice of the peace and military commissions, and appeasing the timber industry by turning a blind eye to the controversial white pine laws, allowing merchants free access to the New Hampshire forests in order to cut down white pine trees so long as they kept supplying masts to his brother Mark, who sold them to the British Royal Navy.
+He spent most of his tenure issuing land grants, placating potential rivals by appointing them as justices of the peace and officers in the militia, and appeasing New Hampshire's timber industry by turning a blind eye to the controversial Broad Arrow Policy, allowing merchants free access to the colony's forests in order to cut down white pine trees so long as they kept selling masts to his brother Mark, who sold them to the Admiralty.
+During the 1740s, Wentworth converted to Anglicanism and began supporting the Church of England's Society for the Propagation of the Gospel by issuing the society several land grants in New Hampshire to assist in its missionary efforts.